-We have included with this Proxy Statement a copy of our Form 10-K report for fiscal year 2003, including the financial statements, schedule and list of exhibits.
+We have included with this Proxy Statement a copy of our Form 10-K which is part of our Annual Report for the fiscal year ending December 31, 2004, including the financial statements, schedules and list of exhibits.
 We will mail without charge, upon written request, a copy of our Form 10-K exhibits.
 Requests should be sent to Manhattan Associates, Inc., 2300 Windy Ridge Parkway, Suite 700, Atlanta, Georgia 30339.
 They are also available, free of charge, at the SEC's web site, www.sec.gov.